Bisher 877 mal gespeichert

 And now for a description of daily living/accommodation/meals, how to get to us and fun things to do at the weekends/days off...

-It takes large coffees and small miracles for us to get going :o) Depending on the weather and task, we generally work Monday-Friday, from 9am (although sometimes as early as 7am in the summer).
+It takes large coffees and small miracles for us to get going :o) Depending on the weather and task, we generally work Monday-Friday, from 10am (although sometimes as early as 7am in the summer).
+We're pretty flexible - if you want time off, a long weekend etc, just give us a spot of notice and we'll work around you.
+Our favourite people never clock-watch but if you do put in extra hours, we'll stick a beer in your hands and (lovingly) force you to down tools.
 We are both on hand if you have any questions or needs.
 We do have to juggle paid work, charity work, admin, trips to the DIY store etc, so self-sufficiency is a must.
-Due to health, please understand that we also need to rest and have quiet times (early mornings, weekend lie-ins and siestas).
+Due to our health issues, please understand that we also need to rest and have quiet times (early mornings, weekend lie-ins and siestas).
 Outside of those times, we have wheelbarrows of fun, music and limoncello here!

-We have a comfortable double/triple bedroom and twin/double bedroom available, with a bathroom, two shower rooms, kitchen and living spaces shared between us all (including possibly other workawayers and friends).
+There's a comfortable king-sized/triple bedroom or twin/double bedroom for you, with a bathroom, two shower rooms, kitchen and living spaces shared between us all (including other workawayers and friends).
 Or you can have the downstairs den/shower to yourself/selves.
 (The den isn't heated though, so warm weather only.)
-As we host more than one workawayer at any one time, you MUST be willing to share your bedroom with other workawayers, either in the other twin bed or a put-up bed.
+As we generally host more than one workawayer at any one time, you may need to share your bedroom with other workawayers, either in the other twin bed or in a put-up bed.
 We only ever invite people who we would feel happy sharing with too :o)